Eloazy/TMB/README.md

-# TornInterface
+# Torn MedBay

 ## Introduction

-TornInterface is a .mjs simple program to optimize some functions in your life this is a API in development by just one person
+Torn MedBay (TMB) is a .mjs simple program to optimize some functions in your life this is a API in development by just one person

-## about TI
+## about TMB

 ![dynamic](https://img.shields.io/github/package-json/version/Eloazy/TornInterface?style=plastic) / ![static](https://img.shields.io/badge/progress-developing-green?style=plastic)